-Weather: Southwesterly bring calmer and cooler conditions for most regions
+Weather: Southwesterly flow brings calmer and cooler conditions for most regions

-, heavy downpours and even the odd tornado, things look calmer today - save for a few showers and cold temperatures.
+After chaotic weather that brought thunderstorms, heavy downpours and even the odd tornado, things look calmer today - save for a few showers and cold temperatures.

 A southwesterly flow is covering the country and will result in a drop in temperatures particularly in the South Island.